Learn about our compelling TV series and how you can help inspire the next generation of scientific leaders, Donate today at http://bit.ly/givehstv

 Can We Tell What Dinosaurs Looked Like?

 How are birds and dinosaurs related?
-How did they really looked like?
+What did they really look like?
 Dr. Julia Clarke shares the secret lives of dinosaurs.

 The University of Texas at Austin

 Madagascar, off the coast of Africa, is the land of lemurs.
 It is home to over 100 lemur species, including the “sifaka”.
-Sifaka are unusual primates with crazy-eyed stares, amazing leaping abilities, and societies where females are at the top of the hierarchy (primate Wonder Women!).
-Join Rebecca Lewis as she talks about the unique challenges of fieldwork in Madagascar and shares her research on the behavior, social relationships, and power in sifaka societies.
-Registration opens three weeks prior to event.
+Sifaka are unusual primates with crazy-eyed stares, amazing leaping abilities, and societies where females are at the top of the hierarchy.
+Join Rebecca Lewis as she talks about the unique challenges of fieldwork in Madagascar and shares her research about lemurs.
+Register for the livestream today!